What you see: Garlic deliciously infusing in oil.

 Commercial processors are required to acidify to cut botulism risk

 Commercial food producers use a process called acidification to ensure that their garlic-in-oil products do not create a friendly incubator for bacteria.
 This is hard to do at home, but the University of California offers some guidelines in this report.
-For most of us though, the best thing to do is to just enjoy your garlic and oil cooked, freshly mixed, or purchased from the store.
+For most of us though, the best thing to do is to just enjoy your fresh garlic and oil just mixed or cooked.

 Botulism poisoning is very rare

 Before you swear off garlic forever, keep in mind that botulism poisoning is extremely rare.
 In 2016, for example, the Centers for Disease Control counted only 29 confirmed cases of food-borne botulism across the United States.
 Nineteen of those cases were connected to illicit alcohol production in a Mississippi prison.
 Most of the remaining cases involved home canning.